agentmorris/camera-trap-ml-survey/README.md

 Fine-tune Faster R-CNN on ResNet-101 with \~4k images of 18 species in South Korea.
 Image split is random.

-Compare against MDv5a run via EcoAssist, also compare to a COCO-trained EfficientDet D7.  found that MDv5a slightly outperformed the custom model, and both outperformed the generic COCO-trained model.
+Compare against MDv5a run via AddaxAI (formerly EcoAssist), also compare to a COCO-trained EfficientDet D7.  found that MDv5a slightly outperformed the custom model, and both outperformed the generic COCO-trained model.

 Images are available [here](https://figshare.com/s/3552bd60cffd3a850f48).